Dance Video Index

 'Dreamtime' is a mythical concept in Indigenous Australian culture, where the past, present, and future exist simultaneously.
 Starting with the question, "Where do I come from, and where am I going?" this performance was presented as an experimental live experience, featuring a collection of works that explore the layered flow of ancient, modern, and futuristic time.
 It delves into the various boundaries between Space/Earth, Human/Doll, and Life/Death.

-- 1993 Byakko-sha Live: A Collection of Works by Osuka Isamu / Commemoration of the Departure of the 2nd Five Continents World Butoh Caravan (1993: USA - South America, 1994: Taiwan) / In Memory of Aoyagi Michiko.
+- 1993 Byakko-sha Live: A Collection of Works by Isamu Osuka / Commemoration of the Departure of the 2nd Five Continents World Butoh Caravan (1993: USA - South America, 1994: Taiwan) / In Memory of Michiko Aoyagi.

 - Byakko-sha